open-life-science/ols-9/week-01-onboarding/week-01-welcome-template.md

 * What has been your best mentoring experience so far in your career?
 * What are some challenges you can think of in mentoring relationships in OLS?
 How do you think they can be addressed?
-* What one advice would you give to anyone to make the most of a mentoring program?
+* What one piece of advice would you give to anyone to make the most of a mentoring program?

 ### Notes from breakout discussions